datawire/playbook/_playbook/architectural-details.md

 layout: page
 title: 'Architectural Details'
 ---
-JANICE: I’m experimenting a little bit with this section, so ignore for now.

 Service Discovery and Routing

 A microservices deployment is a dynamic environment, with many instances of a given microservice being added and removed.